MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-update-servers.md

 1. Click **Fabric** > **Servers**
 2. In **Home** > **Show** click **Compliance**.
-3. Since you haven't yet scanned computers the compliance status will show as **Unknown** with an operational status **Pending Compliance Scan**.
+3. Since you haven't yet scanned computers the compliance status will show as **Unknown**, with an operational status **Pending Compliance Scan**.
-4. Select the computers you want to check and click **Scan**.
+4. Select the computers you want to check, and click **Scan**.
 5. While the scan is in progress status will be Unknown.
 After it's finished compliance status for each update will be **Compliant**, **Non-Compliant**, or **Error**.